Impact of Wars on Places We Visited

 War Memorials

 In so many of the places we visited there are incredible war memorials recalling the impact of wars.
-You can’t help but be moved by the impact of war when you visit a place like Pearl Harbor on Oahu in Hawaii, Civil War sites throughout the United States (such as Gettysburg), Omaha and Utah Beaches in France, or the Korean and Vietnam Memorials in Washington, DC.
-The Arlington National Cemetary, the National Memorial Cemetary of the Pacific, also called the “Punchbowl” or the Normandy American Cemetery and Memorial will all bring a tear to your eye.
+Pearl Harbor in Hawaii, Civil War sites throughout the United States (such as Gettysburg), Omaha and Utah Beaches in France, or the Korean and Vietnam Memorials in Washington, DC. are all paces we have visited.
+The Arlington National Cemetery, the National Memorial Cemetery of the Pacific, also called the “Punchbowl” or the Normandy American Cemetery and Memorial will all bring a tear to your eye.

 Impact of Wars - American cemetery in Normany